 As the List’s public art collection is located in exterior and interior spaces across the Institute, accessing certain spaces can provide some challenges for visitors with limited mobility.
 For a comprehensive guide to accessible locations across campus, please visit MIT Student Disability Services, or refer to the MIT Campus Accessibility Map to plan your route.

-Portable, folding stools are available upon request for use in our galleries.
-Visitors can request a stool from Visitor Services staff.
+Portable, folding stools are available for use in our galleries.

 Handicapped-accessible parking is located nearby at the intersection of Ames and Amherst Streets.